Where to stay in Switzerland in winter

 The best Swiss cities in Christmas time

-Basel, Montreux and Zurich are the best cities for a Christmas holiday in Switzerland.
+Basel, Montreux and Zurich are our favorite cities for a Christmas holiday in Switzerland.

 They have attractive Christmas markets and lots of shops in illuminated town centers.
 They also provide good access to other Christmas towns.
 Visit these Swiss cities between mid-November and late December for the best holiday experience.